Unintended Consequences

 The fate of the people in Vietnam has been far worse.
 Although the U.S. has spent billions of dollars on remediation efforts, many parts of the country remain contaminated with dioxin and may never be the same.
 Millions of Vietnamese civilians were exposed during the war, and because of the contamination of the water and land, their exposure didn’t stop when the spraying ended.
 Serious diseases, stillbirth, and preterm birth are frequently observed (17) (18).
 Far too many children suffer with one or more severe birth defects.
 Multiple missing or misshapen limbs, blindness, and mental disability are common (4) (18).

-the death and destruction their work produced and would likely be grateful for the uncertainty
+the death and destruction their work produced and would likely be grateful

 surrounding who among them deserves the credit for it.